Vital Records Online

 If you manually mail your birth certificate request, purchasing first-class mail with tracking is recommended to know when your application is delivered to the VDH.
 Check the state website for specific mailing instructions.

 The VDH does not provide tracking for certificate delivery.
 To monitor the status of your vital records, it's advisable to choose expedited shipping during the application process.
 This option includes tracking for secure and prompt delivery.
-Once your certificate is mailed from the VDH, they are not responsible for lost or misdirected certificates.
+Once your certificate is mailed from the VDH, they are not responsible for lost or misdirected certificate.

 frequently asked questions